What we set out to test

 What we learned

 Machine learning can help brands encourage high-value consumers to take a specific action by delivering the right ads to the right audience.
 Uniqlo found that AC for action drove 3X more in-store purchases than AC for installs.
 And by integrating its data with its ACs, Uniqlo could clearly visualize how its ads influenced app users’ shopping decisions.
+Moving forward, the brand is excited to use machine learning to promote its new StyleHint app that offers shoppers fashion inspiration.

 This case study is part of the Experiment with Google Ads program.